chris56974/google-translate-better-tabs/README.md

 ## My Issue

-I usually have multiple tabs of [Google Translate](https://translate.google.com/) open at once, and sometimes I forget which language is being translated in which tab.
+I usually have multiple tabs of [Google Translate](https://translate.google.com/) open at once, and sometimes I forget which tab is translating what.
 I usually end up clicking randomly until I find the right tab again.

 ## The Solution